UCL/tus-rec-challenge/data.md

 ```

-* Folder `frames`: contains 50 folders (one subject per folder), each with 2 scans.
-Each .h5 file corresponds to one scan, storing image of each frame within this scan.
-Key-value pair and name of each .h5 file are explained below.
+* Folder `frames_transfs`: contains 50 folders (one subject per folder), each with 2 scans.
+Each .h5 file corresponds to one scan, storing image and transformation of each frame within this scan.
+Key-value pairs and name of each .h5 file are explained below.
     * `frames` - All frames in the scan; with a shape of [N,H,W], where N refers to the number of frames in the scan, H and W denote the height and width of a frame.

+    * `tforms` - All transformations in the scan; with a shape of [N,4,4], where N is the number of frames in the scan, and the transformation matrix denotes the transformation from tracker tool space to camera space.

     * Notations in the name of each .h5 file: `RH`: right arm; `LH`: left arm.
 For example, `RH_rotating.h5` denotes a rotating scan on the right forearm.

-* Folder `transfs`: contains 50 folders (one subject per folder), each with 2 scans.
-Each .h5 file corresponds to one scan, storing transformation of each frame within this scan.
-Key-value pair and name of each .h5 file are explained below.
-    * `tforms` - All transformations in the scan; with a shape of [N,4,4], where N is the number of frames in the scan, and the transformation matrix denotes the transformation from tracker tool space to camera space.
-    * Notations in the name of each .h5 file is the same as in folder `frames`.

 * Folder `landmark`: contains 50 .h5 files.
 Each corresponds to one subject, storing coordinates of landmarks for 2 scans of this subject.
 For each scan, the coordinates are stored in numpy array with a shape of [100,3].
 The first column is the index of frame; the second and third columns denote the coordinates of landmarks in the image coordinate system.